madeofpendletonwool/PinePods/completed_todos.md

 - [] Implement episode filtering on search page
 - [] Add loading spinner when adding podcast via people page
 - [] Fix issues with refreshing

+- [] People page dropdowns on podcasts and episodes - alternative 3 per line view on podcasts
 - [] People Table with background jobs to update people found in podcasts
 - [] Subscribe to people

+- [] Full Screen Episode should have clickable podcast header to open pod page
+- [] Podcasts alternative view - 3 per line

+- [] Some pods not loading in from opml import - better opml validation.
+Say number importing.
+Webhook?
+- [] Make new category button more obvious.
+- [] Make category delete button bigger
+- [] Android play/pause episode metadata

+Mobile:

+- [] Fix chrome full episode screen time slider, color wrong and on chrome the tab doesn't line up
+- [] On mobile get queue adjust working
+- [] On mobile remove refresh and hamburger menu when full screen.
+Just send the drop to the top
+- [] On mobile make the action buttons larger
+- [] On mobile make the volume slider drop below Shownotes
+- [] When pod is playing play and skip are too far left, also make image raise full screen as well as title.
+Maybe drag to raise?
+- [] On mobile further squish image to fit more on screen?
+- [] On mobile long press to add to saved etc...?
+- [] On mobile local Downloads is page broken - doesn't open
+- [] client local download function broken.
+Need android compiling alternative to reqwest
+- [] Mobile loading screen causes search to jump to right and playing pod to go too low
+- [] On mobile nextcloud doesn't redirect back after adding

+Version 0.7.0

+- [x] Android App

 Version 0.6.6